From Britain to Berlin: Ian Warner

 Initially Berlin offered me time.
 Time to be driven primarily by curiosity.
 Berlin also offers a richness of experience with like-minded people arriving from all over the world to establish networks around their interests.
 When my company was looking for new premises a few years ago, we teamed up with friends who also ran their own businesses and were feeling the pressure to move.
 Now we share a space with architects and other designers, which, apart from being a pleasant working environment, leads to some nice synergies.

 Discover Berlin’s Creative Corners

-An upcoming event not to miss is Berlin Art Week, happening 26-30 September.
+An important event not to miss is Berlin Art Week, usually happening in September.
 For the last seven years this event has encouraged Berlin’s creative industry, and anyone broadly interested in art, to join artists for talks, presentations and tours throughout Berlin’s artistic spaces.